mia-platform/documentation/docs/fast_data/real_time_updater/manual_configuration.md

 - KAFKA_HEARTBEAT_INTERVAL_MS: The expected time in milliseconds between heartbeats to the consumer coordinator.
 Default 3000
 - FORCE_CHECK_ON_OFFSET: Force check that incoming message has offset greater or equal than the one of the projection to update.
 Default is true.
 - KAFKA_PROJECTION_UPDATES_FOLDER: path to the folder that contains the file `kafkaProjectionUpdates.json`, containing configurations of the topic where to send the updates to, mapped to each projection. (v5.3.0 or above).
-- GENERATE_KAFKA_PROJECTION_UPDATES: defines wether the realtime updater should send a message of update every time it writes the projection to Mongo.
+- GENERATE_KAFKA_PROJECTION_UPDATES: defines whether the realtime updater should send a message of update every time it writes the projection to Mongo.
 Default is `false`
+- CA_CERT_PATH: the path to the CA certificate, which should include the file name as well, e.g. `/home/my-ca.pem`

 ## Custom Projection Changes Collection